What is alcohol?

 Am I an alcoholic?

-- Loss of control--Not being able to stop drinking once drinking has begun.
+- Loss of control: Not being able to stop drinking once drinking

-- Tolerance--The need to drink greater amounts of alcohol to get
+- Tolerance: The need to drink greater amounts of alcohol to get

 - If alcoholism runs in your family

 Becoming dependent on, or addicted to, the effects

 of alcohol is debilitating not only for your personal wellbeing, but also that

 of your friends and the people around you.
 When your use of alcohol begins to

 interfere with your everyday life, you need to seek help.

 What’s a “blackout”/”brownout”?